Introducing the JT1 Discussion Guide Program for Students

 Talking to one trusted person about how you’re feeling can be a huge relief.
 It can remind you that you’re not alone.
 And it can give you hope.
 One conversation won’t make everything better—but it’s a start.
 And from there, it will be easier to keep the conversation going and find professional resources.

-JustTellOne.org is a collaboration of mental and behavioral health agencies across all eight counties in Western New York.
+JustTellOne.org was developed in collaboration with mental and behavioral health agencies across all eight counties in Western New York.
 Learn more about our mission.

 Finding hope in your darkest moment.